AbubakarDEV/TIKTOK_UI_CLONE/README.md

 # Demo
 A live demo of the TikTok UI Clone is available at [LINK TO LIVE DEMO](https://tik-tok-ui-clone-shemmee.vercel.app).

-# Credits
-The TikTok UI Clone was created by [s-shemmee](https://github.com/s-shemmee).

 # License
 This project is licensed under the MIT license.